JamesTurnerGit/Automation-Practice/readme.md

 One of the scenario fails is on purpose, as the filtering on the page is not functional

 Some of these "passes" would be raised as the wording on a lot of the failure messages is very very poor.

+I've deliberatly included several "styles" of writing gerkin(verbose and reusable, Terse and more business friendly) as I consider this to be something worked out with product owners